Heighbirn History, Family Crest & Coats of Arms

 Early Notables of the Heighbirn family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Heighbirn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Heighbirn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heighbirn family to Ireland

 Some of the Heighbirn family moved to Ireland, but this topic is not covered in this excerpt.